BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Thus, cognition is manufactured and is a self-referential process.
 It deals with an external world that remains unknown thus has to come to see that it cannot see what it cannot see.
 One could say that reality remains as an ineradicable *blind spot*.
-While reality remains unkown, Luhmann speculates that there are some grounds for the belief that if reality would be totally entropic, it could not enable any knowledge.
+While reality remains unkown, Luhmann speculates that there is some ground for the belief that if reality would be totally entropic, it could not enable any knowledge.
 In other words, reality cannot be the object of the knowledge that it makes possible, it serves knowledge merely as a presupposition.
 Knowledge can only know itself but it cannot know anything about what it constructs by way of the manipulation of distinctions.